Step-by-Step Guide to Python Type Aliases

 UserProfile: TypeAlias = dict[str, UserId]

-Static analyzers now distinguish type aliases from runtime variables.
-This pattern eliminates mypy assignment errors and clarifies intent.
+Static analyzers distinguish type aliases from runtime variables with these explicit forms, eliminating assignment errors and clarifying intent.
 Refer to Basic Type Aliases for legacy migration patterns.

 Step 3: Resolve Forward References and Circular Dependencies